lsu-ddem/intro-to-esports/content/1-Imagery/3_Lesson_3/_index.en.md

 #### Project
 -   After the daily meme the instructor will begin to show examples of imagery compositions of [photography, film,](http://nofilmschool.com/2015/09/9-composition-techniques-make-images-eye-catching-biological-level) paintings, architecture, etc.

--   Upon reveal of the basic composition styles the students will begin a new google drive folder that will act as a portfolio of great examples of the image composition types
+-   Upon reveal of the basic composition styles the students will begin a new google drive folder that will act as a portfolio of great examples of the image composition types.

--   Within the folder the students will define subfolders of the composition types and begin to import great examples of each of their respective folders
+-   Within the folder the students will define subfolders of the composition types and begin to import great examples of each of their respective folders.

-	-   This can be a cumulative assessment that is checked at the end of the unit or split up and checked in sprints
+	-   This can be a cumulative assessment that is checked at the end of the unit or split up and checked in sprints.

--   Transition from documenting the work to actually replicating the compositions
+-   Transition from documenting the work to actually replicating the compositions.

 -   The next assignment should be to begin to practice the compositions that they have learned about through subjects around the classroom, and possibly around the campus.

 -   The students should use their cameras (phone, ipod, tablet, laptop, etc) in order to capture subjects using the composition types and rules previously reviewed.

-	-   2 solid examples of each composition style should suffice **time constraints are important and necessary**
+	-   2 solid examples of each composition style should suffice **time constraints are important and necessary**.

 -   Once the students have finished collecting their data, the students must come back to their groups and categorize their images with a shared folder, placing emphasis on time management.

 -   After their images have been organized and labeled the students will then proceed to create an image storybook, that is clear and delivers a message.

--   All photos from the group must be utilized (exquisite corpse or teacher favored format rules can be applied)
+-   All photos from the group must be utilized (exquisite corpse or teacher favored format rules can be applied).

--   The story books will be created using Google Slides and each image has to be accompanied with no more than a two sentence partition of the story
+-   The story books will be created using Google Slides and each image has to be accompanied with no more than a two sentence partition of the story.

 -   After the students have completed their respective story books the students will share contrast and compare their stories with other groups.